 This report makes the determination that the region's transportation plan and program satisfy all applicable criteria and procedures in the conformity regulations.

-The Transportation Conformity Analysis for the PM{2.5} and 8-Hour Ozone National Ambient Air Quality Standards documentation was the subject of a public comment period running from June 13 through August 1, 2014.
-The CMAP Board and MPO Policy Committee will recognize, consider and respond to comments received.
+The Transportation Conformity Analysis for the PM2.5 and 8-Hour Ozone National Ambient Air Quality Standards documentation is the subject of a public comment period running from June 12 through August 8, 2014.
+Upon close of the public comment period, the CMAP Board and MPO Policy Committee will recognize, consider and respond to all comments received.
 The GO TO 2040 Plan Update and the FFY 14-19 TIP will be considered for approval by the CMAP Board and MPO Policy Committee in October 2014.